 A corporation is a separate legal entity.
-The corporation issues shares of stock in exchange for cash or property or services rendered.
+The corporation issues stock in exchange for cash or property or services rendered.
 The shareholders select a board of directors, who manage the affairs of the corporation.
 The directors elect officers of the company who serve at the discretion of the board of directors.
 A corporation is formed by filing Articles of Incorporation and an Initial Report with the Louisiana Secretary of State through the GeauxBiz website.

 A Limited Liability Company is similar to a sole proprietorship if it has only one member.
 If there are multiple members it can be organized as a partnership or corporation.
 It is owned by its members who share in the profits and losses of the LLC in accordance with their agreed-upon percentages.
 The members may elect to manage the company or may elect one or more managers to manage the company on their behalf.
 An LLC is formed by filing Articles of Organization and an Initial Report through the GeauxBiz website.